YamiSR22/UPENN-PROJ1/README/README.md

 https://github.com/YamiSR22/UPENN-PROJ1/blob/de390f236c862e949e9f7e8b3b9289785dc6f7f4/Ansible/metricbeat-config.yml

-Create/update a playbook: Nano playbook-name.yml <---name your playbook starting with playbook-[  ].yml After running the playbook, edit the config file host to make sure the IP is added in order to run by nanoing into the file.
+Create/update a playbook: Nano playbook-name.yml

+Before running the playbook, edit the config file host to make sure the IP is added in order to run by nanoing into the file.

 To run your playbook: Ansible-playbook playbookname.yml